 Once you have a ticket, you can head out to your train.
 In Italian, the tracks are called binari (track numbers are listed under bin on the departure board).
-In smaller stations where the trains go through the station you'll have to go underground using the sottopassagio or underpassage to get to a track that isn't Binario uno or track number one.
-Larger stations like Milano Centrale, where the trains pull into the station rather than passing through, you'll see the trains head-on, with signs on each track indicating the next expected train and its departure time.
+In smaller stations where the trains go through the station you'll have to go underground using the sottopassagio or under passage to get to a track that isn't Binario uno or track number one.
+In larger stations like Milano Centrale, where the trains pull into the station rather than passing through, you'll see the trains head-on, with signs on each track indicating the next expected train and its departure time.

 Find out more about how to figure out when and where your train leaves with this interactive sample Train Departure Board.

 But before you go to your train--validate that train ticket!
-If you have a regional train ticket (or any ticket without a specific date, time, and seat assignment), just before you board your train, find the green and white box (or in some cases the old-style yellow machines) like the one shown in the upper right photo and insert the end of your ticket.
+If you have a regional train ticket (or any ticket without a specific train number, date, and time), just before you board your train, find the green and white box (or in some cases the old-style yellow machines) like the one shown in the upper right photo and insert the end of your ticket.
 This prints the time and date of the first use of your ticket, and makes it valid for the journey.
 There are stiff fines for not validating your ticket.
-If you forget, try pleading that you're just a dumb tourist.
-It has worked before, but it works less and less as time passes.
-Validation applies mainly to regional train tickets and any ticket that does not have a specific date, time, and seat number on it.
+Validation applies to regional train tickets or any ticket that does not have a specific date, time, and seat number on it.